amol-/depot/docs/index.rst

 Depot Standalone
 -------------------------

-Depot can easily be used to save and retrieve files in any python script, Just get a depot using the :class:`depot.manager.DepotManager` and store the files.
+Depot can easily be used to save and retrieve files in any Python script, Just get a depot using the :class:`depot.manager.DepotManager` and store the files.
-With each file, additional data commonly used in HTTP is stored like *last_modified*, *content_type* and so on.
+With each file, additional data commonly used in HTTP like *last_modified*, *content_type* and so on is stored.
 This data is available inside the :class:`depot.io.interfaces.StoredFile` which is returned when getting the file back:

 .. code-block:: python